-We envision a world where everyone is empowered to use the law.
-We are an innovation laboratory working to imagine, design, test, and implement pioneering approaches to providing legal information, legal services, and legal education.
-We seek outcomes that advance the democratization of law by:
+Northeastern University School of Law’s NuLawLab is an innovation laboratory that exists to imagine, design, test, and implement pioneering approaches to providing legal information, legal services, and legal education.
+Led by a full-time executive director, full time program developer/content curator, and a part-time project coordinator, the NuLawLab seeks outcomes that advance the democratization of law by:

-- partnering with individuals and communities to identify unmet legal needs and design responsive solutions;
+• partnering with individuals and communities to identify unmet legal needs and design responsive solutions;

-- cultivating knowledge and experiences from multiple disciplines and social perspectives to shed new insight on barriers to legal empowerment; and
+• cultivating knowledge and experiences from multiple disciplines and social perspectives to shed new insight on barriers to legal empowerment; and

 Design Thinking and Other Tools

 The NuLawLab applies a variety of structured creative processes, including “design thinking” — a term coined by David Kelley, founder of California-based design firm IDEO and Stanford’s d.school — to describe a process that brings together what is desirable from a human point of view with what is technologically feasible and economically viable.
 It allows those who are not trained as designers to use creative tools to address a vast range of challenges.
 In short, it aims to make institutions and programs more responsive to human needs and, therefore, more successful.
 The NuLawLab is employing these creative processes to explore issues as essential as curriculum reform and its assessment, professional development, organizational and economic structuring, community interaction and access, and communication among constituencies.
 The NuLawLab encourages individuals and institutions to participate flexibly, collaborate broadly, experiment thoughtfully, innovate boldly, think creatively and, ultimately, transform legal education and practice.